 While not mandatory, it is recommended to offer purchase prices in your product feed, shop or ERP system.
 Without purchase prices, it’s hard to reprice on low margin products without risking to sell below the purchase price.

-- A top 20 product listing on Amazon.
+- A top 20 product listing (only for Amazon repricing).

 To use the repricer on Amazon you need to be in the top 20 for the products you add to the repricer.